 Vocabulary and grammar quizzes (15%) provide summative and formative feedback.
 The vocabulary sections of quizzes assess and provide feedback on the development of the student's ability to identify and use contextually appropriate and accurate words, phrases, and expressions in everyday conversational, academic, or professional settings.
-The sample vocabulary items will be derived from Weitblick book as well as the reader Woyzeck.
+The sample vocabulary items will be derived from Weitblick as well as the novel MOMO.
 The grammar sections of quizzes target the contextual use of grammar structures learned in the classroom.
-These will include tasks derived from the Weitblick or German Grammar Reviewed and Retold such as gap-fills, cloze matching, sentence formation, and inductive tasks.
-Vocabulary and grammar quizzes will be written roughly once a week.
-See "Assignment dates" above for dates.
+These will include tasks derived from Weitblick or Grammatik Aktiv such as gap-fills, cloze matching, sentence formation, and inductive tasks.
+Vocabulary and grammar quizzes will be written roughly every other week.

-The two oral presentations (7.5% x 2 = 15%) concern aspects of thematic content of the Weitblick textbook and the reader Woyzeck.
-They might involve some research and may include the development of a poster or slide presentation, etc. Both presentations will be graded and assigned scores according to the following criteria: 1. completion = preparation, any supporting material, creativity; 2. interaction = when relevant; 3. vocabulary = register, range, appropriateness, and fluency; 4. grammar = range and accuracy of grammatical structures; 5. pronunciation and intonation; 6. coherence = logical and comprehensible organization of content; 7. achievement of communicative goals; 8. consistency in speaking freely = only with use of cues.
+The two oral presentations (7.5% x 2 = 15%) concern aspects of thematic content of the Weitblick textbook and the novel MOMO.
+The first oral presentation might involve some research and may include the development of a poster or slide presentation, etc. The second oral presentation is a roleplay ("Rollenspiel") based on MOMO.
+Both presentations will be graded and assigned scores according to the following criteria: 1. completion = preparation, any supporting material, creativity; 2. interaction = when relevant; 3. vocabulary = register, range, appropriateness, and fluency; 4. grammar = range and accuracy of grammatical structures; 5. pronunciation and intonation; 6. coherence = logical and comprehensible organization of content; 7. achievement of communicative goals; 8. consistency in speaking freely = only with use of cues.